cyrilcaoyang/pizerocam/README.md

 ### Remote Access with Tailscale

-PiZeroCam automatically integrates with Tailscale for secure, easy remote access:
+PiZeroCam support integration with Tailscale for secure, easy remote access:

 **Benefits:**
-- 🔒 **Secure**: End-to-end encrypted connections
+- **Secure**: End-to-end encrypted connections
-- 🌐 **Remote**: Access your Pi from anywhere in the world
+- **Remote**: Access your Pi from anywhere in the world
-- 🚀 **Easy**: No port forwarding or firewall configuration needed
+- **Easy**: No port forwarding or firewall configuration needed
-- 📱 **Cross-platform**: Connect from any device (laptop, phone, tablet)
-- 🔗 **Persistent**: Stable connection even when Pi changes networks
+- **Persistent**: Stable connection even when Pi changes networks

 **How it works:**
-1. Server automatically detects Tailscale IP (100.x.x.x range)
-2. Clients connect using the Tailscale IP instead of local network IP
+Server automatically detects Tailscale IP (100.x.x.x range) Clients connect using the Tailscale IP instead of local network IP
-3. Access your Pi lab equipment from anywhere securely

 ## Installation